← Back to Politics

 USA: Trump Signs AI Chip Export Control Order

-President Trump signed an executive order tightening restrictions on advanced AI chip exports to a new list of 14 countries, overriding the Biden-era tiered framework.
+President Trump signed an executive order tightening restrictions on advanced AI chip exports to a new list of 14 countries, overriding the Biden-era tiered framework that had been in place since January 2023.

 Why it matters: NVIDIA and AMD shares fell 4% in after-hours trading.
-The order complicates supply chains for Australian cloud providers purchasing US-origin hardware under joint procurement agreements.
+For Australia, the order complicates procurement arrangements under joint defence agreements — Australian cloud providers purchasing US-origin hardware under government contracts will need legal review of their supply chains within 90 days.

 Source: Reuters

-Prime Minister Keir Starmer announced a snap election for 11 June, citing a need for a fresh mandate following a confidence vote he narrowly survived last month.
+Prime Minister Keir Starmer announced a snap election for 11 June, citing a need for a fresh mandate following a confidence vote he narrowly survived in February.

-Why it matters: The Reform Party is polling second nationally — a result that would fracture the Conservative vote and potentially deliver Labour an even larger majority than 2024.
+Why it matters: The Reform Party is polling second nationally for the first time, which would fracture the Conservative vote and potentially deliver Labour an even larger majority than 2024.
+The campaign is expected to centre almost entirely on NHS funding, immigration enforcement, and the cost of the green energy transition.

 Source: BBC News